fringefilmsoz/SIP/tasks/station_delay.md

 # Station delay

-1. Enter the number of seconds to delay between station opreations
+1. Enter the number of seconds to delay between station operations